How To Start An Art Business In 10 Simple Steps

 Furthermore, will you use acrylic paint?
 Maybe you’ll bet on watercolor?

-Whatever the answers to these questions might be, you need to know them from the get-go.
+Whatever your answers to these questions are, you need to know them from the start.

-Chances are, I’m not the first to tell you that working without a niche is a terrible idea.
+Chances are, I’m not the first to tell you that working without a niche is not a great idea.

 Well, here is why: